-Asian Americans have the highest income inequality among all ethnic groups in the United States, a new report from the Pew Research Center said.
+Asian Americans have the highest income inequality among all ethnic groups in the United States, a new report from the

 The observation comes as Asians remain the most financially successful of all groups, earning a median annual income of $51,288 to Whites ($47,958), Blacks ($31,082) and Hispanics ($30,400) in 2016.

 The report, which reviewed data from 1970 to 2016, found that earnings of higher-income Asians rose by 96%, while middle-income earners saw 54% more.